-This district requires a physician's not indicating the food allergy and acceptable substitutions.
-Depending on the severity of the allergies, we may request a parent meeting with the school nurse, myself, and the cafeteria manager.
+This district requires a physician's note indicating the food allergy and acceptable substitutions.
+Depending on the severity of the allergies, we may request a parent meeting with the school nurse, the cafeteria manager, and others.

 Students with Disabilities: procedural safeguards